Work with us

 Similarly, academics from the Centre have been able to converse directly with the business community, and have been heavily involved with local and regional Chambers of Commerce and the Federation of Small Business (FSB) in policy advice and engagement.
 To find out more about our series of events, get in touch here.

 We are also able to work directly with business to address individual organisational issues and help achieve business growth throughout the Brexit process.

 Through our Business Services team at BCU Advantage, we can work with your business through commissioned research, Knowledge Transfer Partnerships (KTPs), a Knowledge Exchange Enterprise Network (KEEN) programme and Innovation Vouchers.

 If you would like to find out more about these offerings, please contact us at here.

-This will help you develop your export plans.
+We can offer tailored workshops to suit business needs.
 If you would like to know more about our masterclasses, or would like to discuss bespoke workshops for your own business, please get in touch with us here.